robotology/gazebo-yarp-plugins/tutorial/model/forcetorque/README.md

 For more information on simulation of Force/Torque sensors in Gazebo Classic, see [https://classic.gazebosim.org/tutorials?tut=force_torque_sensor&cat=sensors](https://classic.gazebosim.org/tutorials?tut=force_torque_sensor&cat=sensors).

-To run this example, first of all run `yarpserver` in a terminal, then make sure to have added `gazebo-yarp-plugins/tutorial/model` directory to `GAZEBO_MODEL_PATH` as documented in the "Example models" section of the `doc/embed_plugins.md` documentation and then run the world:
+To run this example, first of all run `yarpserver` in a terminal, then make sure to have added `gazebo-yarp-plugins/tutorial/model` directory to `GAZEBO_MODEL_PATH` as documented in the "Example models" section of the `doc/embed_plugins.md` documentation and then run the world.

+Then:
 ~~~
+cd <gazebo-yarp-plugins-path>/tutorial/model/forcetorque
 gazebo --verbose forcetorque_world.world
 ~~~